kamilkisiela/loona/docs/react/essentials/state.md

 Now when you include `books` in your query you will get an empty array in return.

-Here's how it looks like with the previously defined schema:
+Here's how it looks with the previously defined schema:

 ```typescript
 import {state} from '@loona/react';